-BIO-UV Group adds 3D scanning to turnkey BIO-SEA BWTS retrofit services
+BIO-UV Group adds 3d scanning to turnkey BIO-SEA BWTS retrofit services

 -

-France-based BIO-UV Group has strengthened its position in the global ballast water treatment system (BWTS) market with the addition of 3D laser scanning and modelling to its BIO-SEA engineering and design services.
+France-based BIO-UV Group has strengthened its position in the global ballast water treatment system (BWTS) market with the addition of 3D laser scanning and modelling to its BIO-SEA engineering and design services, according to the company's release.

 The new service follows increased shipowner demand for turnkey BWTS retrofit solutions capable of reducing or negating BWTS installation time in drydock.